 WOW!!
 Mafia 2 are going to use Illusion Engine!
-Whadda heck is Illusion Engine?
+What the heck is Illusion Engine?

 Unreal Engine is, by far, the most popular among the big companies.
-Several best sellers were created using its tools and libraries.
-But dont even think about using it: it costs a fortune!
-So several companies had the same idea about position their owgame_engines_virtual_war_content_1tely free.
-Some are worthy to mention: Garage Games’ Torque, Blender/Crystal Space and Radon Labs’ [Nebula Device].
+Many bestsellers were created using its tools and libraries.
+But don’t even think about using it: it costs a fortune!
+So various companies had the same idea about position their owngame engines free.
+Some are worthy to mention: Garage Games’ Torque, Blender/Crystal Space and Radon Labs’ Nebula Device.

 Some good games came from they: Torque is quite inexpensive, and it was used on the Penny Arcade Adventures; Nebula Device is completely free with the most permissive, the MIT license, and its behind Drakensang, which I’m going to play really soon.